Yanting3/424-web-example/README.md

 This project enables us to learn source code control using Git.

 ##Purpose
 To have code we can use for hands on exercises.
 We are also using this to see how rebasing and merging works.
-##Conflict on ConflictBranch
-This section will be different on the conflictbranch as soon as we save, close, add, and commit it.

-##Method
-How will we resolve this conflict, since the "base" now has a conflict in it?
+##No More Conflicts
+We can now merge back into Master without any trouble.